BatchClayderman/onePaperMultipleTypesettingStyles/coFirstCorrespondingAuthors.md

 ## Elsevier

-The best-looking template, with no objections accepted.
+This must be the most beautiful template, with no objections accepted.

 Insert author information between ``\title`` and ``\begin{abstract}``.
 The square brackets after ``\author`` are followed by the author's unit, which supports multi-unit typesetting.
 Use ``\fnmark[1]`` to mark the co-first author, and ``\cormark[1]`` to mark the corresponding author; use ``\nonumnote`` to explain the corresponding note, and use ``\fntext[1]`` to explain the co-author note.
 In the Elsevier template, the unit will be displayed as a letter, and the co-author will be displayed as a number.